- 24.2-megapixel APS-C sized CMOS sensor with primary color filter

 - Manual: You can manually set the exposure by choosing the shutter speed and aperture settings.

 - Panorama: This setting allows you to record a single panoramic photo by panning left or right (horizontal panorama) or tilting up or down (vertical panorama) as you record.

 - Scene Position: The camera lets you select from a list of "scenes," each with settings appropriate for the shooting conditions or subject type.
-Available scenes include: Portrait Enhancer, Landscape, Sport, Night, Portrait, Night (Tripod), Fireworks, Sunset, Snow, Beach, Party, Flower, Text, and Multiple Exposure.
+Available scenes include: Portrait Enhancer, Landscape, Sport, Night, Portrait, Night (Tripod), Fireworks, Sunset, Snow, Beach, Underwater, Party, Flower, Text, Multiple Exposure, and Light Trail.

 - Advanced Filter: This setting applies specific filters to produce an effect.
-Available filters include: Toy Filter, Pop Color, High-Key, Low-Key, Fish-Eye, Dynamic Tone, HDR Art, Miniature, Cross Screen, Partial Color (Red, Orange, Yellow, Green, Blue, Purple), Fog Remove, and Soft Focus.
+Available filters include: Toy Camera, Pop Color, High-Key, Low-Key, Fish-Eye, Dynamic Tone, HDR Art, Miniature, Cross Screen, Rich & Fine, Partial Color (Red, Orange, Yellow, Green, Blue, Purple), Fog Remove, and Soft Focus.

 White Balance: White balance is used to preserve natural colors under different types of lighting.
 You can select Auto, Direct Sunlight, Shade, "Daylight" fluorescent lamps, "Warm White" fluorescent lamps, "Cool White" fluorescent lamps, and Incandescent light, and Underwater.
 In addition, you can measure for a white balance value or display and select from a list of color temperatures.

-Film Simulation: The X-T100 can simulate the effects of different kinds of film, including black-and-white.
+Film Simulation: The X-A7 can simulate the effects of different kinds of film, including black-and-white.
 You can select one of the following options: